RenaGao/RenaGao.github.io/source/_posts/interview-report.md

 For studying:
 - preview and familiarize with the teaching content before the lecture
 - turn on the camera and engage in discussions and online lecturing
-- make good use of recording and online discussion boards iv) keep good communication with teachers and fellow students
+- make good use of recording and online discussion boards
+- keep good communication with teachers and fellow students

 For social life during the post-pandemic era:
 - expand social life through school activities (e.g.,UMSU activities)